DavidB948/db-capstone-project/README.md

 By the end of this course, you’ll have proven your ability to:
--Set up a database project,
+- Set up a database project,
--Add sales reports,
+- Add sales reports,
--Create a table booking system,
+- Create a table booking system,
--Work with data analytics and visualization,
+- Work with data analytics and visualization,
--And create a database client.
+- And create a database client.

 You’ll also demonstrate your ability with the following tools and software:
--Git,
+- Git,
--MySQL Workbench,
+- MySQL Workbench,
--Tableau,
+- Tableau,
--And Python.
+- And Python.